Increased main jet to #110 as part of long-term tuning for altitude and K&N air filter, and did frequent road testing.

 Installed one of those throwaway stick-on clocks.
 I like it.

 Replaced original petcock with NOS factory part.
 Surprisingly, they're still available.
-I like and believe in just about everything concerning the CB500 four.
+I like and believe in virtually everything concerning the CB500 four.
 The petcock isn't however my favorite part.
+It's so poorly made it's surprising it came from the early CB750.
 I may eventually put on a Pingel.